Beef Taco Pasta Salad

 Cook the corn

-If you’re cooking fresh corn, here’s what I suggest you do: Bring a large pot of water to a boil and salt.
+If you’re using fresh corn, bring a large pot of cold water to a boil.
+Salt it liberally.

-Keep in mind that this water is going to cook the pasta, too, so don’t dump it out after the corn is done cooking!
+We will use this water to cook the pasta, too, so don’t dump it out after the corn is done cooking!

 So, when the water is boiling, drop in the ear of corn.
 It should be out of its husk.
 Cook it for 10 minutes.

-When the corn has finished cooking, pull it out using a pair of tongs, and pat dry.
+When the corn is tender, pull it out using a pair of tongs, and pat dry.

 You can char it on the stovetop, a grill pan or a grill, but it’s certainly optional.
 If you do this, I suggest placing the corn directly on the grate of your gas range over the flame, only rotating it after you hear it pop.
 This will take a few minutes for you to get some color on most of the kernels.